yeoedward/yeoedward.github.io/_drafts/consc.md

 will result in them acquiring internal models of the self and the environment.

+Consciousness means many things.
+None of them are special.
+"Soul" is an illusion.
+Instead, what is uniquely human is resourcefulness?

 # To read/think:

   The Society of Mind.